Blaine Robbins

 Robbins, Blaine G., Ross L. Matsueda, and Steven J. Pfaff.
 2020.
 "Mapping the Production and Mobilization Functions of Collective Action."
 Socius 6: 1-12.

 Matsueda, Ross L., Blaine G. Robbins, and Steven J. Pfaff.
 "Under What Conditions are Students Willing to Protest?
 Selective Incentives, Production Functions, and Grievances."
-Invitation to Reject & Resubmit.
+Reject & Resubmit at the American Journal of Sociology.

 Why do people pay taxes?

 Some states have serious problems balancing their budgets, and one of the many causes is tax evasion.
-In the contemporary U.S., about 20% of tax revenue is lost to evasion, while the rate of tax evasion in some African States is as high as 50%.
+In the contemporary United States, about 20 percent of tax revenue is lost to evasion, while the rate of tax evasion in some African States is as high as 50 percent.
 All states have an interest in reducing tax evasion and expanding tax compliance, but the requirement to pay taxes is one of the most onerous obligations states impose on their citizens.

 Robbins, Blaine and Edgar Kiser.
 2018.
 "Legitimate Authorities and Rational Taxpayers: An Investigation of Voluntary Compliance and Method Effects in a Survey Experiment of Income Tax Evasion."
 Rationality and Society 30: 247-301.